Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Brownian Comparison Estimates for the Airy Airy2 process

 The next result is the crucial comparison estimate of the laws of $\sL^{[K,K+d]}$ and $\cB^{[K,K+d]}$.
 Let $\mathcal{C}\big([K,K+d],\mathbb{R} \big)$ denote the set of all real valued continuous functions defined on $[K,K+d]$ which vanish at $K$.
 The following result is quoted from \cite{HHJ+}, however we have rephrased the statement slightly.
 The result in \cite{HHJ+} compares $2^{-1/2}\sL$ to a Brownian motion with diffusivity $1$, and also gives a comparison estimate for the full profile on an interval $[-M,M]$ containing $[K,K+d]$ (see below).
-The form we state it here, tailored to our applications later in the article, is an immediate corollary.
+The form we state here, tailored to our applications later in the article, is an immediate corollary. \begin{theorem} \cite[Theorem 1.1]{HHJ+} There exists an universal constant $G>0$ such that the following holds.
+For any fixed $M>0,$ there exists $a_0=a(M)$ such that for all intervals $[K,K+d]\subset [-M,M]$ and for all measurable $A \subset \mathcal{C}\big([K,K+d],\mathbb{R} \big)$ with $0<\cB^{[K,K+d]}(A)=a\le a_0,$